yl2811-cmd/Showheel/wwwroot/story-engl.md

 ---

-# Anna's Childhood Resource Library — Underlying Module
+# Anna's Childhood Resource Library — Bottom Module

-**Engine Definition:** What Anna noticed → Discovered an invisible chain → The world seemed to expand.
+**Engine Definition:** What Anna noticed → Discovered an invisible chain → The world seemed a whole new size.
 >
 **Edmund's role:** Not a teacher, but someone who **shares joy**.
 His most frequent action is to wait by her side—for her to discover it herself—and then the two of them rejoice together.
 His response isn't a mechanical confirmation, but an entry point to shared delight—sometimes followed by a question ("So why do you think so?"), sometimes a pat on the back of her head, sometimes a memory that's been evoked in him, sometimes a shared smile. **Each response takes a different form—see Edmund's mandatory rules of dialogue variety.** Anna's childhood experience of "the world getting bigger" wasn't just cognitive—it was emotional.
 Every discovery was a joyful moment shared with Edmund.
 >